terraform-ibm-modules/terraform-ibm-scc/solutions/security-enforced/README.md

-# Cloud automation for Security and Compliance Center (Fully configurable)
+# Cloud automation for Security and Compliance Center (Security-enforced)

 ## Prerequisites
 - An existing resource group
 - An existing COS instance
-- An existing KMS instance (or key) if you wan't to encrypt the COS bucket created for use with SCC
+- An existing KMS instance (or key) to encrypt the COS bucket created for use with SCC

 This solution supports provisioning and configuring the following infrastructure:
 - A Security and Compliance Center instance.